khoedhur/project-4-odin-etch-a-sketch/README.md

 ## Things to work on

-* Generating a new grid creates one under the original 16, tried using window.clear()
+* Generating a new grid creates one under the original 16
+  * tried using window.clear()
+* Centering the container/cells
+  * justify-content: center and align-items: center did not seem to work
+* Scaling the size of the cells with a fixed width when rows and columns exceed a certain number (around 25)
+* Implementing a progressive darkening effect where hovering over a cell increases its color/black by 10% each time